jaimegag/ExpenseForecast_CodingChallenge/README.md

     - [JUnit](https://github.com/junit-team/junit/wiki/Getting-started)
     - You may use `./run` in a separate console window to have your program automatically re-test/run whenever your source code changes

+## Submission:

+Please zip or tarball your source files (excluding target and/or project directories).
+Return as an email attachment to your hiring contact at LearnVest.